zigen/babel-plugin-flow-react-proptypes/README.md

 import { bpfrp_babelPluginFlowReactPropTypes_proptype_SomeExternalType } from './types';
 ```

+## Versions

+Starting in 14.0.0, we output ES6 import/export statements by default.
+The `deadCode` option (explained below) will cause it to use common.js modules instead.

 ## Usage

 This plugin searches for a React components using type declaration.
 Works with functional components and ES6 classes. `React.createClass` is not currently supported.